victoralonsorodriguez/ull_tp_2526/students/srd/course_exercise_1/README.md

 -The code contained in the file "ex1" is the one that actually gives us the evolution of the particles with the Leapfrog method, reading the initial values from "input_ex.dat" and giving the results (with the format: time p1x p1y p1z ... pnx pny pnz) in "output.dat".

 The compilation can be done with "make" using the provided Makefile to automatically build all modules and the executable.

+Finally, two .gif files are provided, with animations (made with python) showing the evolution of the particles (both with and without trails).